metabase/metabase/docs/troubleshooting-guide/cant-log-in.md

    2. If your Metabase administrator has [set up email][setting-up-email] you will receive a password reset email.
    3. If email has not been configured, you will need to contact a Metabase admin to perform a password reset.

+## If you are using Metabase Cloud, are you trying to use the correct password?

+**Root cause:**

 ## Do you need to reset the admin password?

 **Root cause:** You have forgotten the overall admin password for a Metabase instance.

+**Steps to take:**

+If you are using Metabase Cloud, contact support to have your admin password reset.

-**Steps to take:** If you're the administrator of a Metabase instance and have access to the server console, but have forgotten the password for the admin account, you can get Metabase to send you a password reset token.
+If you're the administrator of a Metabase instance and have access to the server console, but have forgotten the password for the admin account, you can get Metabase to send you a password reset token:

 1. Stop the running Metabase application.
 2. Restart Metabase with `reset-password email@example.com`, where "email@example.com" is the email associated with the admin account: